A part of an illustrated map that shows the best areas to stay in London as a first-time visitor, created by Away to the City.

 An illustration of a bed, displayed against a grey background, representing a hotel room.

-Recommended Hotel Stays in South Bank & Southwark
+Our recommended stays in South Bank & Southwark

 2. Westminster